 A bit about me personally

-We have a dog and a cat.
-My cat hangs around my office all day with me.
+We have a dog and an old, mean cat.
+The cat hangs around my office all day with me.
 I think she likes the tapping of the keyboard keys.
 My dog is a 100-lb German Shepherd / Rotty / Husky mix.
 She’s awesome. ( Jan 2020 update – Heidi died in Nov.
 We have a new, smaller dog.
 She’s also awesome – see the blog for details.
 The cat is still kicking.)

 I work out of my home office, so that means I work a lot.
 I also like working on my house and yard (I’ve become a fairly adept handyman, landscaper, and electrician.)
 As far as hobbies and interests, I’m a big movie buff and avid videogamer (mostly Xbox), I enjoy audiophile-level/vintage audio equipment, I like reading about business and history, autumn is my favorite season, and I like all things scary.
 I’m also a fan of craft beer (and I brew my own as well).
 I do try and work out some (mostly walking on my home treadmill, along with some weight lifting at the gym), I play a little golf (I’m not very good), I like live music a lot, and I enjoy shooting my pistols at the range every so often (so definitely think twice before stalking!)
 Despite the gun comment, I’m not into politics at all – in fact, I find the pointless arguing and people getting worked up about it somewhat amusing.
 I don’t wear flag pins, adorn my car with political bumper stickers, subscribe to silly publications or websites, rant on facebook, or attend rallies.
 I just quietly vote with little fanfare.

 I’ve become quite the homebody in my middle age here – we don’t have a huge McMansion, but we’ve fixed up our modest house and yard pretty nice.
 I’d MUCH rather hang out here any given night than go out somewhere.
 The food, drinks, music, and conversation are FAR better here, and I have a strict “no idiots” policy that is aggressively enforced.
 Plus, we have a hot tub!